 - You’ll pay an annual fee of $95, waived the first year.

 - There are no transaction fees for purchases made outside the U.S.

-- The penalty APR of 29.99% may apply if you make a late payment.
+- The penalty APR of up to 29.99% may apply if you make a late payment.

 Extras, perks and using points